Charlie-31-code/StudyPet/README.en.md

 - The main branch has the latest code; manually reinstall pip dependencies after each update to ensure you have new dependencies

 [Zero to Xiaozhi Client (Video Tutorial)](https://www.bilibili.com/video/BV1dWQhYEEmq/?vd_source=2065ec11f7577e7107a55bbdc3d12fce)

+## YOLOv8 Face Detection Enhanced Features

+To improve the accuracy of focus monitoring, the project integrates an advanced YOLOv8 face detection model.
+This model can more accurately identify face position, size, and angle, thus more accurately judging the user's focus status.

+### Features

+- **High-Precision Detection**: Uses a specially trained YOLOv8 face detection model
+- **Real-Time Monitoring**: Supports real-time face detection and focus analysis
+- **GPU Acceleration**: Supports CUDA GPU acceleration to improve detection speed
+- **Multiple State Recognition**:
+  - `focused`: Face detected and located in the center area of the frame with reasonable size and angle
+  - `distracted`: Face detected but position deviates from center or angle is abnormal
+  - `absent`: No face detected
+  - `blocked`: Camera blocked or frame too dark

+### Model Training

+The project provides complete model training scripts that support training with custom datasets:

+1. Prepare annotated face dataset (YOLO format)
+2. Use the [train_yolo_face.py](train_yolo_face.py) script for model training
+3. Supports GPU-accelerated training to significantly improve training speed
+4. Uses `yolov8n.pt` as the default pre-trained model

+### Model Testing

+Provides test scripts to verify model performance:

+1. Use the [test_yolo_face.py](test_yolo_face.py) script to test the trained model
+2. Supports image file and real-time camera testing
+3. Supports GPU-accelerated inference

+### Face Focus Determination Logic

+The system determines user focus status based on the following factors:

+- Face position: Whether it is located in the center area of the frame
+- Size ratio: The ratio of face size to expected size
+- Aspect ratio: Determine if the face is front-facing
+- Lighting conditions: Detect if the frame is too dark or blocked

 ## Technical Architecture